juan-jurado/juan-jurado/README.md

 I'm EE (Electrical Engineer) with a strong background in machine learning and deep learning for AI solutions and robotics powered by embedded systems (ARM64) such as Jetson devices by NVIDIA.
 Experience as a self-driving cars engineer and embedded systems engineer at Kiwibot.com💙 (self-driving robots for food delivery).
 Experience in computer vision, robotics, control, localization, path planning, sensor fusion, motion planning, CNNs/RNNs, and system integration using ROS I/ROS II.
 Experience in the hardware-software interface (I2C, UART, Analog/Digital signals, USB).
 High interest in robotics and artificial intelligence to build autonomous machines.
 Linux lover.
 I do not want to maintain the status quo, ¡Let's create something great!🦾

-- 🔭 I’m currently working at [Globant][Globant] as a IoT Edge Engineer building AI applications based on real-time video analysis using Deepstream, CNNs and Transformers.
+- 🔭 I'm currently working at [Globant][Globant] as an IoT Edge Engineer building AI applications based on real-time video analysis using Deepstream, CNNs, and Transformers.
-- 🌱 I’m currently learning low level code (C++14) to improve my current robotic skills.
+- 🌱 I'm currently learning low-level code (C++14) to improve my current robotic skills.
-- 👯 I’m looking to collaborate on open source projects based on robotics and autonomous machines (AI at the edge + Robotics).
+- 👯 I'm looking to collaborate on open source projects based on robotics and autonomous machines (AI at the edge + Robotics).
-- ⚡ Fun fact: I used to play guitar, drums and piano - still learning.
-I love learning a lot of tech things (nerd emoji).
-I used to play deep house and viking music while I'm coding.
-Pet-friendly (Father of two cats and two dogs).
+- ⚡ Fun fact: I used to play guitar, drums, and piano - still learning.
+I love discovering a lot of tech things (nerd emoji).
+I love deep house and Viking music while I was coding.
+I'm Pet-friendly (Father of two cats and two dogs).

 ### **Let's connect!**